ENG-AhmedSameh/Connectify/README.md

 ### Offline Messages
 - Users can send messages to offline contacts.
-- When a contact logs in, they receive all messages sent while they were offline.
+- When a contact logs in, they receive all messages sent while they are offline.

 ### File Transfer
 - Ability to transfer files to contacts (text, sound, short video, long movie, etc.).